-St Mary's FriaryA short distance outside Burnham Market on Friars Lane (satnav PE31 8JA) stand the remains of St Mary's Friary, founded in 1241 for the Caermelite order by Sir William Calthorp and Sir Ralph Hemenhall.
+St Mary's FriaryA short distance outside Burnham Market on Friars Lane (satnav PE31 8JA) stand the remains of St Mary's Friary, often called Burnham Norton Friary, founded in 1241 for the Caermelite order by Sir William Calthorp and Sir Ralph Hemenhall.
 The friary was never very large, but supported 17 friars in the early 16th century.
 The friary was disbanded at the Dissolution of the Monasteries and most of the monastic buildings destroyed, but the beautiful 14th century gatehouse still stands.
 The site is now maintained by the Norfolk Archaeological Trust.

 In 2015 Burnham Market was named the 7th Best Place to Live in Britain in an article in the Sunday Times.

 Photo Credit: David Ross and Britain Express

 Heritage Rated from 1- 5 (low-exceptional) on historic interest